ehlymana/RealTimeFacialExpressionDetection/README.md

 `pip install moviepy`

+`pip install cmake`

+`pip install dlib`

 ### Installing

 All the *.py* files are located in the **src** directory.
 They can be used for the following purposes:

-- **image_extraction_labelled.py**: for extracting the images from FLV videos defined in the AM-FED+ dataset, along with the labels and landmark points.
+- **image_extraction.py**: for extracting the images from FLV videos defined in the AM-FED+ dataset, along with the labels defining to which of the 8 classes the images belong and with which percentage.

+- **feature_extraction.py**: for extracting facial landmarks from the images of the dataset, in the same order as the labels and the extracted images.

 The AM-FED+ dataset needs to be located in the project directory (on the same level as the **src** directory).

 The resulting data will be saved in the **data** folder, all images for each video in the same folder.

-The resulting labels will be saved in the base project folder, in the **labels.csv** file.
+The labels and features are saved in the same folder as CSV files (**labels.cvs** and **features.csv**).

 ## License